Notice: This material is the copyrighted property of the author and should not be reproduced without the author's permission.

 To understand why it is that Plautus, in adapting his Greek originals, arrives at a type of comedy so different in style and tone from that of Menander, you need to consider the conditions under which his plays were performed and the general differences that distinguish the Roman view of theater from that of the Greeks.
 At Athens and elsewhere in Greece, plays — both tragedies and comedies — were produced as part of an august religious/civic occasion such as the City Dionysia (an elaborate festival in honor of the god Dionysus) and were staged in large permanent theaters that were designed to hold a significant portion of the citizen body.
 These occasions served as cultural showcases — an opportunity for the polis (or city-state) to express the values and ideals that made it great.
 The citizens gathered in the theater could be viewed as an extension of the ecclesia (the democratic assembly of all citizens) which gathered on the Pnyx to determine Athenian policy.
 The plays themselves were felt both to express the spirit of the polis and to enrich the audience in so doing: drama was viewed as a part of the paideia or education of the citizenry.
 This accounts, in part, for the tendency of 5th-century tragedy and comedy to address issues of concern to the polis.
 Menander's comedies are true to this tradition, reflecting the new philosophical, ethical, and social concerns of individual Athenians in the late 4th century.

 In Rome conditions were quite different.
 The plays were performed at *ludi ("games").
 These ludi were put on as part of a religious festival or similar public occasion, but unlike, e.g., the City Dionysia, they were viewed as mere popular entertainment for the mob and had little of the civic element that informs Athenian drama.
-The principal annual festivals at which ludi were held are listed below, with the time of year, the name of the presiding official, the god in whose honor the games were held, and the date they were first instituted:
+The principal annual festivals at which ludi scaenici were held are listed below, with the time of year, the name of the presiding official, the god in whose honor the games were held, and the date when dramatic performances are first attested:

 Ludi Apollinares (July — Praetor Urbanus — Apollo — 212)